How to Submit a Proposal

 - Include a short abstract for the session of no more than 100 words.

 - Provide relevant index terms for all papers.

 - Indicate any special equipment you will need (each IMC session room is equipped with data projector and PC as standard – find out more about equipment and setup at the IMC).

 - Indicate any accessibility needs your participants may have, such as wheelchair access, assistive listening devices, or information in alternative formats such as Braille or large print.

 - The session proposal form has room for three speakers.
-If you want to propose a session with an additional paper or papers, please provide as many details as possible in the ‘Abstract’ box.
+If you are proposing a four paper session or some other format, please provide as many details as possible for the extra speakers and papers in the ‘Abstract’ box.
+Similarly, if you have more than one organiser for your session, please add their details in the ‘Abstract’ box.

 We include the abstracts of sessions in the IMC online programme.
 If your session is accepted, we will contact all the speakers involved so they can make any changes to the abstract before it appears on our website.
 If you do not wish this session abstract to appear online, please tick the appropriate box on the form.